oracle/odpi/doc/src/functions/dpiConn.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **conn** [IN] -- a reference to the connection on which the statement is to be prepared.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **scrollable** [IN] -- a boolean indicating if the statement is scrollable or not.
 If it is scrollable, :func:`dpiStmt_scroll()` can be used to